mukundgoel/magellan-nightwatch/README.md

 ### As-is Supported Nightwatch Vocabulary

-After the merge of [PR #12](https://github.com/TestArmada/magellan-nightwatch/pull/12), all Nightwatch commands and assertions are supported out of the box.
+All Nightwatch commands and assertions are supported out of the box.

 #### Supported Nightwatch Commands

-Please refer to http://nightwatchjs.org/api#commands for a list of supported Nightwatch commands
+* Please refer to http://nightwatchjs.org/api#commands for a list of supported Nightwatch commands

 #### Supported Nightwatch Assertions

-Please refer to http://nightwatchjs.org/api#assertions for a list of supported Nightwatch assertions
+* Please refer to http://nightwatchjs.org/api#assertions for a list of supported Nightwatch assertions

-(From node):
+#### Supported Node Assertions

 * `fail`
 * `equal`